 Learn how you can use slack points to get ropes to route between tripod legs.

 You can use slack points to "create" additional rope connection points on gear.
 For example, four slack points were used in the following illustration to create the appearance that the rope is connected to, and deflected by, the chairlift.

 A sample file explains how the rope was routed around the chair.

-Slack points were used in this next illustration to connect the ropes to a value.
+Slack points were used in this next illustration to "connect" the ropes to a valve.
 We've shown the slack points in this illustration, but they will be hidden unless something is selected on the workspace.

-The page that explains how to insert a picture shows how you can use slack points to "connect" gear to a mountain and an industrial site.
+The page that explains how to insert a picture explains how you can use slack points to "connect" gear to a mountain and an industrial site.